Quoorex/Quoorex/README.md

 # Hello there 👋

-I'm a high school student from Germany with ambitious goals in mind.
-In the future, I plan on starting my own company to provide real solutions for real problems.

 I spend part of my time learning about programming and computers.
 When I started off, I used to develop smaller programs using Python, after which, I later began looking into web development.